-A Check Point VPN-1 Power/UTM appliance can be configured by an authorized administrator to establish an IPSec or SSL VPN tunnel with a remote peer IT entity.
+Check Point IP Appliances can be configured by an authorized administrator to establish an IPSec or SSL VPN tunnel with a remote peer IT entity.
 The peer may be an IPSec VPN gateway such as the TOE or a third-party IPSec gateway product (site to site VPN), or it may be an IPSec or SSL VPN implementation running on a single-user client workstation (remote access VPN).
 The TOE identifies and authenticates the peer entity (or user) as part of the process of establishing the VPN tunnel, using the IKE protocol for IPSec VPNs, and the TLS protocol for SSL VPNs.
 The VPN tunnel provides protection from disclosure and undetected modification for the information flow between the peers.